danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

         - Star next to name = Legendary
         - Black = Already Played Card (if toggle button is green)
     - Hovering over a card in the decklist will display that cards details
+- If there isn't a match, it will instead display "No deck found above 50% match"

 ## Installation instructions